Cat café: Poland

 In 2016, a cat café was opened in Lublin.
-After one day of activity it was closed by sanitary inspectors.
+After one day of activity, it was closed by sanitary inspectors.
 It was the subject of many controversies in the local media.
-Eventually the conflict was settled and the cafe remains open.
+Eventually, the conflict was settled and the café remains open.

+Cat cafés in Poland also include Kocie Cafe in Białystok, which opened in 2022 in cooperation with the Podlachian non-profit cat care foundation Kotkowo, and Kotka Cafe in Oliwa, Gdańsk, opened in 2017 and relocated to Wreszcz in 2025, both of which are restricted to ages 14 and up.

 Romania

 Miau Cafe was opened in Spring 2015 in Bucharest.
 The second cat café in Romania, La Pisici Cafe opened in September 2015 in Timișoara.
 A coffee house named Lady Cat also opened in Cluj-Napoca in March 2016.